circus-tent/circus/docs/source/configuration.rst

         /dev/null after the fork.
 Defaults to False.

     **send_hup**
-        if True, a process reload will be done by sending the SIGHUP signal.
+        If True, a process reload will be done by sending the SIGHUP signal.
         Defaults to False.

+    **stop_signal**
+        The signal to send when stopping the process.
+Can be specified as a number or a signal name.
+Signal names are case-insensitive and can include 'SIG' or not.
+So valid examples include `quit`, `INT`, `SIGTERM` and `3`.
+        Defaults to SIGTERM.

     **max_retry**
         The number of times we attempt to start a process, before